smart-data-models/dataModel.UrbanMobility/README.md

 This document provides guidelines on how to map GTFS feeds into FIWARE NGSI content.
 This work leverages on
 [LinkedGTFS specification](https://github.com/OpenTransport/linked-gtfs/blob/master/spec.md).
 Whenever possible the NGSI attributes map directly to GTFS fields.
-Nonethless for some Entity Types extra attributes are suggested in order to better support the data model using the NGSI information model.
+Nonetheless for some Entity Types extra attributes are suggested in order to better support the data model using the NGSI information model.